podcast

 Another Conversation with Jennifer Serravallo

-Send us a textJennifer Serravallo specifically focuses on ideas from her latest book, Teaching Reading Across the Day.
+Send a textJennifer Serravallo specifically focuses on ideas from her latest book, Teaching Reading Across the Day.
 Her books utilize research-supported practices, translated for everyday classroom teaching.
 Jen is known for her work in the areas of reading and writing strategies, individualized literacy support for students, and teacher professional development in literacy.
 She is a New York Times Bestselling author of teacher professional resources including The Reading Strategies Book 2.0 and The Writing Strategies Book.
-You can connect with Jen and her work at her website www.jenniferserravallo.com, on Twitter @jserravallo, on Instagram @jenniferserravallo, or...
+You can connect with Jen and her work at her website www.jenniferserravallo.com, on Twitter @jserravallo, on Instagram @jenniferserravallo, or by...

 2025-02-11